SCOTTS LTD (SCOTTS & CO) MODERN SLAVERY POLICY STATEMENT

-In 2020 we continued to maintain a register of those suppliers signing up to the Scotts Code of Conduct or adopting their own similar policy.
-However, the global pandemic meant that travel and therefore factory visits were restricted.
-In 2021 we will continue to focus our due diligence on the higher risk areas of our supply chain, those suppliers based overseas.
-With continued travel restrictions we will look to utilise our local agent in the Far East for focused site visits.
+In 2021 we continued to maintain a register of those suppliers signing up to the Scotts Code of Conduct or adopting their own similar policy.
+Maintaining these high standards is central to our commitments in 2022 and we will again focus our due diligence on the higher risk areas of our supply chain, particularly those suppliers based overseas.
+In the event of travel restrictions resulting from ongoing pandemic conditions, we will work closely with our local agent in the Far East to conduct site visits.

-In 2021 our key performance indicators will be assessed using the following parameters
+To measure the effectiveness of steps being taken in relation to this policy, our key performance indicators will continue to be assessed using the following parameters in 2022:

-- Training – equality and diversity, and Modern Slavery training will be given to all current staff and new starters.
+•Training – Equality, diversity, and Modern Slavery training will be given to all current staff and new starters.
 Going forward all staff will receive refresher training every two years.

-- Board level awareness – the Board of Directors and Senior Management Team will include Modern Slavery incidents and actions on the agenda every quarter.
+• Board level awareness – the Board of Directors and Senior Management Team will review any incidents of Modern Slavery and resultant actions every quarter.

-We will continue to focus on our supply chain as this is where we recognise many of the issues could potentially reside.
-This statement is made in accordance with the Modern Slavery Act 2015 and constitutes the Company’s modern slavery statement for the current financial year.
+We will continue to focus on our supply chain as this is where we recognise many of the issues relating to Modern Slavery could potentially reside.
+This statement is made in accordance with the Modern Slavery Act 2015 and constitutes the company’s Modern Slavery Policy Statement for the current financial year.